python-poetry/poetry/docs/pyproject.md

-The contents of the README file(s) are used to populate the [Description field](https://packaging.python.org/en/latest/specifications/core-metadata/#description-optional) in a PyPI build (similar to `long_description` in setuptools).
-When specifying multiple readmes, their texts will be combined, separated by newlines.
+The contents of the README file(s) are used to populate the [Description field](https://packaging.python.org/en/latest/specifications/core-metadata/#description-optional) of your distribution's metadata (similar to `long_description` in setuptools).
+When specifying multiple files are specified, they are concatenated with newlines.

 ```toml
 [tool.poetry]